<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/the-data-product-portfolio"/>
+<link href="https://trmccormick.com/blog/instrumentation-roadmap-strategy"/>

 <author>